dansimpson/chronos/README.md

 ### Timelines and DataStreams

-A Timeline wraps a Chronicle and provides streaming encoding/decoding from hector columns to class of your choice and back.
+A Timeline wraps a Chronicle and provides streaming encoding/decoding from ChronologicalRecord objects to a class of your choice and back.
 It abstracts away some of the complexity with pure Chronicles.
-A DataStream chained iterator which supports filters, transforms, maps, and reducers.
-The data is lazy loaded from cassandra in blocks and as it propogates down the chain, is mutated.
+A DataStream wraps the FluentIterable class from Guava and supports filters, transforms, partitioning, and reducers.
+This model supports lazy loading from the underlying data source.

 ##### Create an encoder/decoder